hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Report.md

 The workflow could be implemented with Apache Airflow.
 The workflow would be listening to alerts from defined Kafka alert topic.
 After receiving an alert, the workflow would continue to second tasks, which would be to execute the batch analytis of the silver data of specific tenant based on the alert.
 The third task would be to send the batch analytics results to the cloud data storage and send an alert to the tenant that there are problems with the input data and the location of the results.

 ![architecure with alert storage](../images/alert.png)

-Another possible design would be that the whole workflow is implemented with Airflow.
-When the tenant wants to start the streaming data analytics and sending the data, the workflow would start the streaming component.
-Then based on the trigger mechanism (e.g. count based), the workflow would execute the batch analytics component.

 ### 3.4 Different schemas